-- Graduate assistant (TA/PA/RA) salary rates may have to be adjusted to the non-dissertator rate, or percent limitations
+- Graduate assistant (TA/PA/RA) stipend rates may have to be adjusted to the non-dissertator rate, or percent limitations

 - Fees are assessed at the non-dissertator rate

 - Full-time status may change to part-time, possibly affecting loan deferral, visa status, etc.

 If a dissertator wants to pursue a graduate degree or certificate in another area, the dissertator fee status will be discontinued and regular graduate fees will be assessed, with possible consequences listed above.
 Find more information about the tuition and fees for a dissertator and non-dissertator on the Office of the Registrar’s Tuition and Fees webpage.